 Does is matter if payment providers disappear?
 After all, there are, in principle, competing solutions in place.
 And failure is a perfectly normal process in an innovative industry.
 Joseph Schumpeter coined the term creative destruction.
 However, there are specific aspects of the payments industry, which need to be taken into consideration.

 Firstly, there are costs involved and not only for those who invest in the new technology but also for those who use it.
-Merchants incur costs when they adopt a new payment solution: deploying new terminals, integrating with existing systems, training staff, reconciliation not to mention the fees levied by the provider.
+Merchants incur costs when they adopt a new payment solution: deploying new terminals, integrating with existing systems, training staff, Verification that what is stated in the documentation matches up with the reality, or that the information in two different documents coincide. not to mention the fees levied by the provider.
 If the solution fails, those investments are lost.

 Secondly, the multiplication of payment options reduces interoperability and ease of use.
 Payment instruments are growing increasingly specialised and dedicated to a specific channel such as online payments, a specific spending category such as travel, or a specific merchant.
 If you give up on your physical wallet for a virtual one, you’ll first need to select a replacement: Apple Pay, Android pay or Samsung Pay.
 Then start uploading apps: P2P apps like, Venmo, PayPal or Square; transit apps like Uber and Lyft, not to mention NJ transit in New Jersey, Oyster in London, or Octopus in Hong-Kong.
 You will also need merchant apps such as Starbucks, Walmart, Exxon, Shell Motorist.
 Who said that mobile payments were simpler?